Triangulated categories of mixed motives: General definitions and axiomatic

 \subsubsection{Monoidal structures}

-Let $\catm$ be the sub-$2$-category of $\cat$ made of symmetric monoidal categories whose $1$-morphisms are (strong) symmetric monoidal functors and $2$-morphisms are symmetric monoidal transformations. \begin{df} A \emph{monoidal pre-$\Pmor$-fibred category over $\site$} is a $2$-functor
+Let $\catm$ be the sub-$2$-category of $\cat$ made of symmetric monoidal categories whose $1$-morphisms are (strong) symmetric monoidal functors and $2$-morphisms are symmetric monoidal transformations. \begin{df} A \emph{monoidal pre-$\Pmor$-fibred category over $\site$}